 To answer Alex's questions and provide concrete support for the design and evaluation of clinical XAI, we propose the Clinical XAI Guidelines, which were developed with dual clinical and technical perspectives.
-The guidelines consist of five evaluating criteria: The form of explanation is selected based on \textbf{Guideline 1 (G1) Understandability} and \textbf{G2 Clinical relevance}.
-The specific explanation technique for the selected form is chosen based on \textbf{G3 Truthfulness}, \textbf{G4 Informative plausibility}, and operational considerations on \textbf{G5 Computational efficiency}.
+The guidelines consist of five evaluation criteria: The form of explanation is selected based on Guideline 1 (G1) Understandability and G2 Clinical relevance.
+The specific explanation technique for the selected form is chosen based on G3 Truthfulness, G4 Informative plausibility, and operational considerations on G5 Computational efficiency.
 Following the guidelines, we conducted a systematic evaluation of 16 commonly-used feature attribution map (heatmap) techniques on two multi-modal medical image tasks.
-We also formulated a novel and clinically pervasive problem of multi-modal medical image explanation, which is a generalized form of single modal medical image explanation.
-We proposed the XAI evaluating metrics for this novel problem accordingly.
-The evaluation showed existing heatmap methods met \textbf{G1}, partially met \textbf{G2}.
-But they did not meet \textbf{G3} and \textbf{G4}, which suggests they are not suitable for clinical use.
+We also formulated a novel and clinically pervasive problem of multi-modal medical image explanation, which is a generalized form of single-modal medical image explanation.
+We proposed the XAI evaluation metrics for this novel problem accordingly.
+The evaluation showed existing heatmap methods met G1, and partially met G2.
+But they did not meet G3 and G4, which suggests they are inadequate for clinical use.

-Our key contributions are: \begin{enumerate} \item We propose the Clinical XAI Guidelines to support the selection and design of clinically viable XAI techniques for medical imaging tasks. \item We conduct a systematic evaluation of multiple feature attribution map methods on two medical imaging tasks to give a wholistic evaluation of their adherence to the guidelines. \item Departing from the de-facto single modality explanation, we propose the clinically important but technically ignored problem of multi-modal medical image explanation and propose a novel metric: modality-specific feature importance (MSFI) to quantify and automate physician assessment of explanation plausibility.
+Our key contributions are: \begin{enumerate} \item We propose the Clinical XAI Guidelines grounded in both clinical and technical perspectives.
+The guidelines support the selection and design of clinically viable XAI techniques for medical imaging tasks. \item We conduct a systematic evaluation of multiple feature attribution map XAI algorithms on two medical imaging tasks to give a wholistic evaluation of their adherence to the guidelines. \item Departing from the de-facto single modality explanation, we propose the clinically important but technically ignored problem of multi-modal medical image explanation and propose a novel metric: modality-specific feature importance (MSFI) to quantify and automate physicians' assessment of explanation plausibility.

 \end{enumerate}